 Before you hit Send, proofread your letter.
 Then proofread it again.

 While up to a half dozen typos in a 300-400-page manuscript are of little consequence, any typo in such a short document will make you look like an amateur.

 Have a friend or relative proofread it with fresh eyes.

-This is the document agents want.
-For some, it’s the only document they require before asking to see your manuscript.
+If you’re writing nonfiction, your proposal is often the only document they require before asking to see your manuscript.

 Every word should pique an agent’s interest—your goal is an invitation to send your entire manuscript.

 Briefly but completely describe the details of your manuscript.
 Leave nothing out.

 For nonfiction, include every issue you cover and the basics of what you’ve said about each.

 Proposals can contain any number of components, including: